-The secondary packaging process takes these individually wrapped hard candies, and puts them through a supplementary bagging process making them ready for retail sale.
-Manufacturers looking to give their product a more upscale look, may choose a bag in box packaging model for their higher end candies.
-This gives the product a more distinctive and exclusive look when it takes it’s place on the retail shelf.
+The secondary packaging process takes these individually wrapped hard candies and puts them through a supplementary bagging process making them ready for retail sale.
+Manufacturers looking to give their products a more upscale look may choose a bag in box packaging model for their higher-end candies.
+This provides the product with a more distinctive and exclusive look when it takes its place on the retail shelf.

 Jelly Based Candies Take A Different Route to the Shelf

-Jelly based candies, such as gummy bears, jelly beans, or glazed fruit slices, require different packaging techniques.
-For individual sale, cello wrapping, horizontal fill and seal, or twist wrappers perform best.
-These models are used primarily for larger, single serving candies, and have long been a go to design solution for candy manufacturers.
-These packaging techniques make the product easy to stock at the retail end, and are convenient and easy to use for the consumer.
-Candy bars, lollipops and larger novelty sweets benefit most from these packaging models.
+Jelly-based candies, such as gummy bears, jelly beans, or glazed fruit slices require different packaging techniques.
+For individual sales, cello wrapping, horizontal fill and seal, or twist wrappers perform best.
+These models are used primarily for larger, single-serving candies, and have long been a go-to design solution for candy manufacturers.
+These packaging techniques make the product easy to stock at the retail end and are convenient and easy to use for the consumer.
+Candy bars, lollipops, and larger novelty sweets benefit most from these packaging models.

-Candy manufacturers who are considering using a contract packaging company for their product fulfillment need to now they can rely on the firms ability to complete the project efficiently, professionally and to the highest industry standards.
-Particularly where primary or secondary packaging of food stuff is involved, it is vital that the contract packaging firm is FDA certified for the safe handling of consumer ready food products.
+Candy manufacturers who are considering using a contract packaging company for their product fulfillment need to know they can rely on the firm’s ability to complete the project efficiently, professionally, and to the highest industry standards.
+Mainly where primary or secondary packaging of foodstuff is involved, it is vital that the contract packaging firm is FDA certified for the safe handling of consumer-ready food products.

 Assemblies Unlimited offers candy manufacturers and confectioners food certified facilities operated by employees with years of experience in contract packaging services.
-Assemblies Unlimited is prepared to take your raw product from first wrap to retail ready package efficiently, affordably, and with the professional expertise you expect in a business partner.
+Assemblies Unlimited is prepared to take your raw product from the first wrap to retail-ready package efficiently, affordably, and with the professional expertise, you expect in a business partner.